ansible/event-driven-ansible/README.md

       ansible_connection: local
 ```

-Them, you can run the playbook:
+Then, you can run the playbook:

 ```sh
 ansible-playbook -i myinventory.yml ansible.eda.install-rulebook-cli